sahilrajput03/learn-express/testing-with-jest-supertest-axios/Readme.md

 # "test:watch:debug": "cross-env NODE_ENV=test node --inspect node_modules/.bin/jest --verbose --watch"
 # ^^ FYI: This you don't need nodemon in above script.
 ```

+**FYI: Changing value in the time of execution works amazingly well with debugger as well.**